-Using a chemical agent is considered a use of force and should be documented according to agency policies.
+Using a chemical agent is considered a use of force and should be documented according to your agency's policies.
 Document the contamination and the decontamination procedures taken.
+UNIT 3 DEFENSIVE TACTICS TECHNIQUES

 LESSON 15 WEAPON RETENTION

 At the end of this lesson, you will be able to demonstrate safe and effective methods of retaining weaponry.